AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/index.md

 ## Supported browsers

-PDF Embed API is supported on the latest versions of all modern browsers.
+PDF Embed API is supported on the latest versions of the following browsers.

 -   Windows - Microsoft Edge, Google Chrome, Mozilla Firefox.